-The current version of the ETIM format is ETIM 7.0, which was released in September 2017.
+The current version of the ETIM format is ETIM 8.0, which was released in November 2020.
 This open standard international format is available to all, free of charge, includes the coding structure and the system language (‘ETIM English’), but NOT all local language versions.
-Today, the open/free versions include ETIM English (our ‘default system language’), Belgian-Flemish, Belgian-French, Dutch, German, Italian, Finnish and Norwegian.
-You can find most of our (free) releases in our download section.
+Today, the open/free versions include ETIM English (our ‘default system language’), Belgian-Flemish, Belgian-French, German, Italian, Finnish and Norwegian.
+The (free) language versions are available via the ETIM API and are also part of the dynamic ETIM release.
 Would you like to know more about other language versions?
 Then please contact the relevant national ETIM organization directly.

 ETIM Dynamic release